jinlong17/LightDiff/README.md

 **Depth map**

-We obtain tepth map for training and testing images by [High Resolution Depth Maps](https://github.com/thygate/stable-diffusion-webui-depthmap-script?tab=readme-ov-file#high-resolution-depth-maps-for-stable-diffusion-webui).
+We obtain depth map for training and testing images by [High Resolution Depth Maps](https://github.com/thygate/stable-diffusion-webui-depthmap-script?tab=readme-ov-file#high-resolution-depth-maps-for-stable-diffusion-webui).

 **Corresponding degraded dark light image for Training Set**

 We generate corresponding degraded dark light image in the training stage based on code from the [ICCV_MAET](https://github.com/cuiziteng/ICCV_MAET), which is integrated into the data process in the training stage.

-_Althrough the degraded images may not pre028 cisely replicate the authentic appearance of real nighttime, 029 our synthesized data distribution (t-SNE) is much closer to real nighttime compared to real daytime, as shown below:_
+_Althrough the degraded images may not precisely replicate the authentic appearance of real nighttime, our synthesized data distribution (t-SNE) is much closer to real nighttime compared to real daytime, as shown below:_